-Please find our report for academic year 2018 by clicking here.
+Please find our report for academic year 2018 by clicking the PDF link at the bottom of the page.
 We have now changed our format in which pupil premium spending is reported and this includes a review of the 17/18 provision and plans for the year ahead.

 Grant Allocation 16/17

 The Pupil Premium Grant Allocation for 2016/17 was £29,365 (September to March)